WrestleMania 38: Raw

 Following his embarrassment by "Stone Cold" Steve Austin at WrestleMania 38, on the April 11 episode of Raw, Austin Theory was told by Vince McMahon that he would just be known as "Theory", as the name "Austin" did not suit Theory.
 During Clash at the Castle, Theory would revert to his Austin Theory ring name again.

-Also on Raw, new Raw Women's Champion Bianca Belair, who sported a black eye from her win over Becky Lynch at WrestleMania 38, stated that she would defend the Raw Women's Championship against everyone now that she was the champion.
+Also on Raw, Bianca Belair, who sported a black eye from her win over Becky Lynch at WrestleMania 38, stated that she would defend her newly-won Raw Women's Championship against everyone now that she was the champion.
 Three weeks later, Lynch made her first appearance since WrestleMania 38 and wanted a rematch for the title, but was interrupted by a returning Asuka.
 At Hell in a Cell, Asuka and Lynch were unsuccessful in defeating Belair in a triple threat match for the title.
 Lynch then completed her feud with Asuka on the July 4 episode of Raw, defeating her in a No Holds Barred match.
-The following week, during Belair's title defense, Lynch caused Belair to lose by countout, however, Belair retained the title.
-After Belair retained the title on the July 18 episode, she was scheduled to defend the title against Lynch at SummerSlam.
+Belair soon reignited her feud with Lynch, leading to a title rematch at SummerSlam, where Belair retained.
+After the match, Lynch embraced Belair, turning face for the first time since May 2020.
+Belair would continue as champion until Night of Champions on May 27, 2023, where she lost the title to Asuka, ending her reign at 420 days, the longest in the title's history, as well as the longest WWE women's championship reign of the modern era.